 Do you want to study in Europe, particularly in Austria?
-Great choice, as Austria situated in the center of Europe with easy access to its neighboring countries by air, road, or rail.
+Great choice, as Austria is situated in the center of Europe with easy access to its neighboring countries by air, road, or rail.
 However, you don’t speak german or are just interested in studying in the English language?
 Does Austria have English-taught undergraduate and postgraduate programs?

 International students can apply for an English Bachelor’s and Master’s degree in Austria!
 The country has over 200 English-taught programs divided into undergraduate and postgraduate.

 - Bachelor of Engineering